arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 ![Docker CLI listing all the active containers](assets/docker-ps.png)

-The list of available images, including installed `hello-world` image can be verified using the following command:
+The list of available images, including installed `hello-world` image, can be verified using the following command:

 ```
 docker images